aswathipothuvath92/Austin-crime-analysis-2010/README.md

 - **Increase visibility around residences**, the leading incident location by far (16.1K burglary incidents alone) — a strong candidate for targeted lighting, cameras, or neighborhood patrol checkpoints.
 - **Align shift staffing with the daily/hourly trend**: incidents rise through the afternoon into a ~10 PM peak, and climb from a Monday low toward the weekend — suggesting evening and weekend coverage may offer more impact than a flat staffing model.
 - **Give Edward sector a closer look**, since it carries the highest overall incident volume citywide — worth investigating whether that reflects population density, commercial activity, or another underlying driver before concluding it needs more resources per capita.

-*(Framed as hypotheses the data supports — not policy conclusions, since this is a partial, single-year dataset used for portfolio purposes.)*

 ## Challenges & Solutions